Astros manager, GM suspended, team fined for cheating during 2017 championship season: reports

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Houston won the World Series in 2017, defeating the Los Angeles Dodgers in seven games.
+Houston won the World Series in 2017, defeating the Los Angeles Dodgers in seven games